10 Foods That Help with Opiate Withdrawal

 Let’s face it: detoxing from opiates is not an easy undertaking, and that’s no secret.
 If you’re ready to head into a detox and cut off your dependence on opiates, you might as well stack the deck in your favor as much as possible.

-One way to ease your withdrawal symptoms is to eat right.
-We know you’d love to comfort yourself with the decadence of some cake, but you’ll thank yourself if you steer clear.
+One way to ease your withdrawal symptoms is to eat healthy foods and drink a lot of water.
+We know you’d love to comfort yourself with the decadence of some cake or other sweets, but you’ll actually thank yourself if you steer clear.

 Here’s the tricky part, though: eating right for withdrawal is more specific than eating healthy food.
 There are specific foods that help with opiate withdrawal by giving your body vitamins it’s lacking.
 Here’s your guide.